davidc/mtping/README.md

 Not yet implemented.

+### smokeping

+Simply outputs the RTT time (in ms) for each non-duplicate reply received.
+If a ping times out or an error is received, nothing is output.
+So for example if you issue `-c 20` and only 17 lines are returned, there is 15% packet loss.

 ## Exit Status

 `0` indicates the program ran successfully (even if the ping itself returned no results).